First-Time India Icons Route

 Overview

 India is too large for a single best itinerary.
 A sane first route should choose a strong spine and leave whole regions for later.
-The classic starter shape links Taj Mahal and Agra, Jaipur, and either Delhi or Varanasi, then adds one slower contrast such as Kerala Backwaters, Goa Beaches, or Ladakh.
+The classic starter shape links Taj Mahal and Agra, Jaipur, and either Delhi or Varanasi, then adds one slower contrast such as Kerala Backwaters, Goa Beaches, Pondicherry, or a desert experience in Jaisalmer.

 Suggested Route

-Use Delhi as the arrival buffer.
+Use Delhi or Mumbai as the arrival buffer.
 Keep the first day light, especially after a long flight.
 Focus on one or two heritage zones, food, and practical setup.

 Days 3-4: Agra